Bard

 As a bonus action, you can expend one of your bardic performance dice to start a serenading performance.
 On subsequent turns, you must use your bonus action to maintain the serenading performance.
 You can maintain your serenading performance for up to 1 minute or until you stop concentrating (as if you were concentrating on a spell).

-For the duration, you can add your bardic performance die a s a bonus to Charisma (performance) checks.
-Also, on each of your turns for the duration, you can choose one creature within 30 feet that must make a Wisdom saving throw or become charmed until the beginning of your next turn or until it takes any damage.
-A creature charmed by your serenading performance has its speed reduced to 0 for the duration and is incapacitated.
-A creature that has taken any damage has advantage on this saving throw.
+On each of your turns for the duration, you can choose one creature within 30 feet that must make a Wisdom saving throw or become charmed until the beginning of your next turn or until it takes any damage.
+A creature charmed by your ‘serenading performance’ has its speed reduced to 0 for the duration and is incapacitated.
+A creature that is below its hit point maximum has advantage on this saving throw.

 You must be wielding an instrument to use this ability.